Steve-Tech/HTML-Minecraft/docs/index.md

-# Steve's HTML-Minecraft Template
-Welcome to Steve's HTML-Minecraft Template
+##Welcome to Steve's HTML-Minecraft Template